 Whenever you drink alcohol, your brain releases GABA (or gamma-aminobutyric amino acid) which usually leads to relaxation and a more enjoyable mood.
 However, as soon as you finish drinking and the alcohol begins to leave your system, you then experience a lack of GABA which has the opposite effect leaving you depressed and anxious.

-How Can Alcohol Addiction be Treated?
+How Can Alcohol Addiction Be Treated?

 Fortunately, if you or someone you love is suffering from alcohol addiction, you can seek treatment to help regain a sense of freedom and self-control.
 Every person requires their own unique treatment plan in order to achieve success, as there are many different factors that can influence your addiction.

-The most effective treatments for alcohol addiction are partial hospitalization rehabilitation programs, intensive outpatient rehabilitation programs and outpatient programs that help you transition back into normal life.
+The most effective treatments for alcohol addiction are partial hospitalization rehabilitation programs, intensive outpatient rehabilitation programs, and outpatient programs that help you transition back into normal life.

-Alcoholism can have a physical effect on your body, which is felt far more intensely when detoxing, so it’s best to seek out an attentive care service from a trusted recovery center when taking your first steps towards freedom.
+Alcoholism can have a physical effect on your body, which is felt far more intensely when detoxing, so it’s best to seek out an attentive care service from a trusted recovery center when taking your first steps toward freedom.
 Most withdrawal symptoms won’t last longer than around 7-10 days, but it can take a lot longer for your body and mind to fully recover.
 The brain needs to relearn how to release neurotransmitters normally, while your liver and kidneys need time to rebalance themselves.

-Falling victim to serious alcohol addiction can negatively impact your personal life as well as your physical, mental and financial health, often leading to devastating consequences that could be avoided through the use of a rehabilitation program.
-Continuing to consume an excess of alcohol will lead to medical problems like liver damage and put social problems like straining your relationships with family and friends.
+Falling victim to serious alcohol addiction can negatively impact your personal life as well as your physical, mental, and financial health, often leading to devastating consequences that could be avoided through the use of a rehabilitation program.
+Continuing to consume an excess of alcohol will lead to medical problems like liver damage and social problems like straining your relationships with family and friends.
 If this is something that you or someone you love is no longer comfortable experiencing, then there’s no time like the present to get in touch with our friendly, reliable team at Evolve Indy to create a unique treatment plan today.